-Item Amount Description of Disbursements Recipient Computer Hardware/Software/CADS Computer Hardware and Software \$ 8,183,003 Maui and Honolulu Counties are undergoing modernization of its CAD systems for its PSAP to continue to provide first responders with the services necessary to assist in the rescue of its endangered citizens and visitors.
+Item Amount Description of Disbursements Recipient Computer Hardware/Software/CADS Computer Hardware and Software \$ 723,762 Maui and Honolulu Counties are undergoing modernization of its CAD systems for its PSAP to continue to provide first responders with the services necessary to assist in the rescue of its endangered citizens and visitors.
 Maui & Oahu PSAPs Maintenance Program Mgt.
-Consulting Services \$ 3,260,122 Akimeka, LLC provides continued Enhanced 911 Program Management Services and Geographic Information Systems Services for the counties of Hawaii, Maui, Honolulu and Kauai.
+Consulting Services \$ 779,550 Akimeka, LLC provides continued Enhanced 911 Program Management Services and Geographic Information Systems Services for the counties of Hawaii, Maui, Honolulu and Kauai.
 The services rendered include: 1.
 Program mgmt. support.
 2. PSAP Day-to-Day Operational support.
 3. Geographic Information System (GIS) services.
 4. Master Street Address Guide (MSAG) services.
 5. Database synchronization.
 Benefits include: 1.
 Up-to-date location information on emergency calls received by the respective dispatch center.
 2. Current GIS information.
 3. Coordination for implementation and testing of new additions to the network with wireline, wireless, VoIP and Telemetric service providers.
 4. Dealing with only one company with which to coordinate activities and issues.
-Hawaii, Maui, Kauai and Oahu PSAPs Logging Recorder \$ 60,775 Logging recorders seamlessly retrieve audio and data from radio and telephony communications recreating communications around an incident, just as it happens.
-Oahu PSAP Imagery Data Base 135,572 Pictometry database software is a powerful tool for the first responder which provides detailed imagery of every square foot of a region and can navigate quickly and easily between views of a map to images associated with its specific features contained within images such as doors, manholes, fences, and fire hydrants.
+JTMC \$ 811,582 The Joint Traffic Management Center is a new multi-agency collaboration to improve traffic management and public safety coordination on Oahu.
+The Center will facilitate coordination among six agencies.
+Oahu PSAP Imagery Data Base \$ 1,016,521 Pictometry database software is a powerful tool for the first responder which provides detailed imagery of every square foot of a region and can navigate quickly and easily between views of a map to images associated with its specific features contained within images such as doors, manholes, fences, and fire hydrants.
 With this capability, first responders may be directed to the emergency in the most direct route and in the case of high rise buildings, the software will acknowledge any obstacles that may impede a rapid response.
-Kauai, Hawaii, Maui and Oahu PSAPs Computer Hardware and Software Maintenance \$ 1,661,205 Maintenance support from vendors is essential to keep hardware and software running efficiently and provide immediate troubleshooting support.
-Hawaii, Maui, Kauai and Oahu PSAPs \$ 5,117,673 Subtotal Maintenance

-Item Amount Communications Recipient Telecom Service Connections 2,056,623 Hawaiian Telcom tariff, network and equipment costs necessary for PSAPs to receive Enhanced 911 calls.
-Hawaii, Maui, Kauai and Oahu PSAPs SMART 911Database Software \$ 117,511 SMART911 Database software provides first responders with the ability EMS Tower Lease \$ 7,200 EMS tower lease provides network connections between EMS facility at the airport to the City's data center at the FASI Municipal Building to connect the EMS PSAP with other Oahu PSAPs in order to share data and information.
-Oahu PSAP \$ 2,181,334 Subtotal Communications Conferences & Training New & Emerging Technology Training \$ 200,006 Conferences & Training attended by PSAPs offers an effective opportunity to stay abreast of national standardization efforts and receive training in day-to-day operational 9-1-1 issues impacting their PSAPs, specifically in regards to new and emerging technologies.
+Kauai, Hawaii, Maui and Oahu PSAPs Computer Hardware and Software Maintenance \$ 409,472 Maintenance support from vendors is essential to keep hardware and software running efficiently and provide immediate troubleshooting support.
+Hawaii, Maui, Kauai and Oahu PSAPs \$ 3,017,125 Subtotal Maintenance Item Amount Communications Recipient Telecom Service Connections \$ Hawaiian Telcom tariff, network and equipment costs necessary for PSAPs to receive Enhanced 911 calls.
+Hawaii, Maui, Kauai and Oahu PSAPs SMART 911Database Software \$ 112,617 SMART911 Database software provides first responders with the ability to access the SMART 911 Database for information on the victim that will enable the first responsers to determine the appropriate life-saving measures to ensure the victims recovery.
+Oahu PSAP EMS Tower Lease \$ 7,200 EMS tower lease provides network connections between EMS facility at the airport to the City's data center at the FASI Municipal Building to connect the EMS PSAP with other Oahu PSAPs in order to share data and information.
+Oahu PSAP \$ 2,692,244 Subtotal Communications 0 ( New & Emerging Technology Training \$ 295,255 Conferences & Training Conferences & Training attended by PSAPs offers an effective opportunity to stay abreast of national standardization efforts and receive training in day-to-day operational 9-1-1 issues impacting their PSAPs, specifically in regards to new and emerging technologies.
 In addition, it provides networking opportunities with subject matter experts and with fellow PSAPs in the US and worldwide.
-Hawaii, Maui, Molokai, Kauai, and Oahu PSAPs \$ 15,682,017 Subtotal PSAP Expenses
+Hawaii, Maui, Molokai, Kauai, and Oahu PSAPs \$ 6,728,386 Subtotal PSAP Expenses